allenporter/nano-gpt/WORK_LOG.md

 Next the script will start tokenizing the dataset into shard files with 100 million tokens per shard.
 This is about 100 files for 10B total tokens.
 Each shard file is about 100MB, so the total token cache is about 10GB on disk.
-We don't load the entire dataset into RAM, but re-read each shard as we iterate through the training dataset.
+We don't load the entire dataset into RAM, but re-read each shard in each worker as we iterate through the training dataset.

 ```bash
 $ DATASET=finewebedu